Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 Once proceedings are properly instituted, the court retains jurisdiction regardless of subsequent relocation.
 In mutual consent cases, the practical impact is simply logistical — the spouse who has moved still needs to appear on hearing dates.
 Coordination becomes a scheduling matter rather than a legal problem.
 If the relocation is abroad, we can apply for video conferencing or SPA arrangements for the remaining steps.

 Joint property does not transfer automatically through the divorce decree — it requires a separately agreed and documented process.
-Your settlement agreement must specify whether the flat will be sold and proceeds split, transferred to one spouse with the other receiving equivalent consideration, or retained jointly under a deferred exit arrangement.
-Equally important: the home loan.
-The bank is not party to your divorce — the EMI obligation continues regardless of the decree.
-Your MOU must state clearly who services the EMI until the loan is closed or transferred, and what happens if one party defaults.
+Your settlement must specify whether the flat will be sold and proceeds split, transferred to one spouse with the other receiving equivalent consideration, or retained jointly under a deferred exit arrangement.
+The home loan continues regardless of the decree — the EMI obligation remains until the loan is closed or transferred.
+Your settlement must state clearly who services the EMI until that point, and what happens if one party defaults.
 Haryana stamp duty and sub-registrar charges for any title transfer should also be factored in.

 We Handle Gurugram Cases End to End